 159: Reader Mailbag 18

-Your responses re: health, injury, recovery.
+Your responses re: injury and recovery.

 At the end, I asked :